1877 – 1877 a metal lighthouse with a unique cylindrical tower and side supports

-this type in the Baltic region.
+of lighthouse remained in the Baltic Sea region.
 The light at the top

 of Ruhnu lighthouse blinks on the following cycle: